junxit/us-congress-code/title-42/chapter-46/sec-3796aa.md

 ## Notes

+### Codification

+Another section 1401 of Pub.
+L. 90–351, title IX, June 19, 1968, 82 Stat.
+238, enacted section 3103a of Title 18, Crimes and Criminal Procedure.

 ### Prior Provisions

 A prior section 1401 of Pub.
 L. 90–351 was renumbered section 2601 and is classified to section 3797 of this title.
-Another prior section 1401 of Pub.
-L. 90–351, title IX, June 19, 1968, 82 Stat.
-238, enacted section 3103a of Title 18, Crimes and Criminal Procedure.

 ### Transfer of Functions